1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 This is possible because the platform is designed with services having a "Shared Database Access".

 Let's say you have a Cassandra network that spans multiple Availability Zones/Regions.
 Your nodes will also span multiple AZs/Regions and each instance of them will log in as `X Svc`.

+## Apps

+Apps are the foundation of multitenancy in 1Backend.
+They act as namespaces that allow you to serve multiple clients, projects, or websites using the same set of microservices.

+It’s recommended to use the website's hostname (e.g., `socks.com`, `shoes.com`) as the app name.
+This helps clearly separate environments while remaining easy to manage.

+The current app is typically inferred from the authentication token.
+For public endpoints, it’s derived from the request host.
+As a result, even if a service API doesn’t explicitly mention "App" in its endpoints, it might still support multitenancy.

+On this documentation page, services marked with the `multitenancy` tag—such as **User Svc**, **Config Svc**, and **Secret Svc**—support apps.
+These services provide the essential building blocks for building robust, multi-tenant applications.